Food delivery apps say they're saving restaurants. Instead they're charging big fees

 Despite the commission fees, the third-party apps are sometimes worth using to keep the doors open, said Octavio Diaz, owner of Agave Uptown in Oakland.
 "At the end of the day, you may not be making money, but you have your staff working," Diaz said.

-Cities have also stepped in to try and cap delivery service commissions during the COVID-19 crisis.
-In April, San Francisco and Seattle passed emergency orders requiring delivery apps to cap restaurant fees at 15%.
-Similar legislation has been discussed in New York City, Washington, DC, Los Angeles and Chicago.
+Cities have also stepped in to try to cap delivery service commissions during the COVID-19 crisis.
+In the past month, San Francisco, Seattle, Washington, DC and New York City passed emergency orders requiring delivery apps to cap restaurant fees at 15-20%.
+Similar legislation has been discussed in Los Angeles and Chicago.

 Restaurants seek other tech solutions to stay alive